-- The District hereby acknowledges and agrees that any Approved Project for the construction of a new facility, or for the addition to or renovation of an existing school facility, shall have a useful life of fifty (50) years as a public school in the District as required by RIDE SCR 200-RICR-20-05-4. - 8.
+- 7. The District hereby acknowledges and agrees that any Approved Project for the construction of a new facility, or for the addition to or renovation of an existing school facility, shall have a useful life of fifty (50) years as a public school in the District as required by RIDE SCR 200-RICR-20-05-4. - 8.
 The District hereby acknowledges and agrees that it shall procure the necessary professionals to conduct any necessary assessments, develop an educational program and specification, design and engineer Approved Projects, and manage construction.
 The necessary professional must monitor compliance with the regulations through the design and construction process to ensure that all building systems are in compliance with regulations and are consistent with all plans, construction documents, and cost estimates as required by RIDE SCR 200-RICR-20-05-4. - 9.
 The District hereby certifies that it has specifically read the provisions of RIDE School Construction Regulations RIDE SCR 200-RICR-20-05-4 and certifies that it has met or will meet each of the requirements described therein and further acknowledges and agrees that the District's failure to comply with each requirement, as determined by the Authority, may be grounds for disapproval of the District's application.

+tion.

 District Name:

-By signing this Initial Compliance Certification, I hereby certify that I have read and understand the terms of this Initial Compliance Certification and further certify on behalf of the Applicant that each of the above statements is true, complete and accurate.
+ication, I hereby certify that I have read and understand the terms of this ther certify on behalf of the Applicant that each of the above statements

-By: Title: Superintendent of Schools Date:
+By: Title: Superintendent of Schools

-By signing this Initial Compliance Certification, I hereby certify that I have read and understand the terms of this Initial Compliance Certification and further certify on behalf of the Applicant that each of the above statements is true, complete and accurate.
+Date: By signing this Initial Compliance Certif ication, I hereby certify that I have read and understand the terms of this

+ther certify on behalf of the Applicant that each of the above statements

+By:

-By: Title: Chair of the School Committee Date:
+Title: Chair of the School Committee

+Date: